eipiguy/roleplay/themes.md

 ## A Single Author

 I am but a single author making an entire world.
 I am using all the help I can get, but the elephant in the room is that there is a "hive mind", a "local god", that is orchestrating everything.
+No one can know about or talk to this hive mind, but it controls everything.
+How do you address that?

+The dragon disguised as an old beggar?
+No, more like a beholder disguised as an old beggar.

 ### Black Powder